 Probate (Inheritance Tax)

-Young's Auction House provides valuations for the purpose of probate, this is sometimes known as inheritance tax valuation, or house contents valuation.
+Young's Auctions provide valuations for the purpose of probate, this is sometimes known as inheritance tax valuation, or house contents valuation.
 We can value all antiques, jewellery, and other chattels.
 We can also recommend professional valuers for the valuation of Houses and other property.

 Our valuers understand that this can be a very distressing time and will handle your valuation with sensitivity and confidentiality.